WordPress/gutenberg/packages/core-data/src/types/README.md

 }

 import type { Comment } from '@wordpress/core-data';
-const c : Comment< 'view' > = ...;
+// Create an instance of the child type const c : Comment< 'view' > = ...;

+// Extending the parent had the desired effect on the child type:
 // c.numberOfViews is a number
 // c.id is still present
 ```